Bhavyasriirugu/SWYNEX-Data-Cleaning-Preparation/Task-4-Final-Data-Analytics-Project/README.md

 The Power BI dashboard provides an interactive visual representation of the analysis performed during the project.
 ![Power BI Dashboard](PowerBI_Dashboard.png)
+For the complete interactive dashboard, refer to the [Task 3 Dashboard](../Task3_Dashboard).

 ## 7. Key Insights
 The analysis of the student performance dataset provided the following insights: